awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 $$

 When both ending characters are the same, we know that the longest-common subsequence (LCS) must end in this same character as well.
   * ***N.B.*** Why is this necessarily true?
 Consider a longest-common subsequence (LCS) for which this last character is *not* included.
-If that is the case, then this last character can be appended to such an subsequence, thereby yielding a *longer* subsequence accordingly.
+If that is the case, then this last character can be appended to such a subsequence, thereby yielding a *longer* subsequence accordingly.
 Therefore, it must be necessarily true that the *longest* subsequence contains this last character.

 Therefore, in the case where the last character is equal in both strings, we can define $L(i)$ as follows: